Gravis UltraSound: UltraSound Extreme

 Released in 1996, the UltraSound Extreme is a 3rd party OEM system combining the UltraSound Classic with an ESS AudioDrive ES1688 sound chip for Sound Blaster Pro and AdLib emulation.
 It was produced by Synergy as was the ViperMAX.
-It has 1 MB RAM by default, but cannot be upgraded any further.
+It has 1 MB RAM by default and cannot be upgraded any further.

 UltraSound Clones and OEM cards

 All clones use the original Gravis GF1 or the AMD InterWave soundchip.